-Primary functions of Sustainability and Recycling’s solid waste management include:
+Primary functions of Recycling and Resource Management initiatives include:

 Waste & Recycling Haulers: Managing the issuance and enforcement of certifications for county waste and recycling haulers.

 County-wide Recycling Drop-off Locations: The department funds seven drop-off recycling stations throughout Madison County so that residents without curbside recycling have a place to take their recyclable materials.

 Medication Collection and Recycling: Old and unused medications are collected and recycled to protect water quality and preserve public safety.
 With the assistance of the Madison County Sheriff’s Department, the Planning & Development Department funds collection and recycling of medications at local police departments.